 “All pose questions about the purpose of archives and how the artists’ active additions to these collections can illuminate the people often silenced by what has been recorded in the past,” Lohnes said.

-Located on the second floor of the Nott Memorial, the Mandeville Gallery is open daily from 10 a.m. to 6 p.m.
+The Mandeville Gallery is located on the second floor of the Nott Memorial.
 Currently, all campus visitors are required to wear surgical or N95, KN95 or KF94 masks indoors, regardless of vaccination status.

 In spring term, the Schaffer Library Lally Reading Room will present an exhibition that examines Jackson’s archives and life.
 It will be mounted by student-curator and history major Matt Giarratana ’23, along with Andrea Foroughi, associate professor of history and department chair, and Sarah Schmidt, director of Special Collections and Archives.